NooJ_Association

 My research

 I don't like magical results produced by black boxes.
-I like to understand.
+I like to understand how things work.

 ORCID: https://orcid.org/0000-0003-0930-6463